 How the Discoveree UE determines the Destination Layer-2 ID for signalling reception is specified in clause 5.8.1.2.

 2. The Discoveree UE that matches the solicitation message responds to the Discoverer UE with the Response message.
-The Response message may include Type of Discovery Message, ProSe Response Code, security protection element, metadata information.
+The Response message may include Type of Discovery Message, ProSe Response Code, security protection element.

 The Source Layer-2 ID used to send the Response message is specified in clause 5.8.1.3.
 The Destination Layer-2 ID is set to the Source Layer-2 ID of the received Solicitation message.